amit-bansil/TicketMaster/README.md

 GitHub Issues for Sublime.

-Ticket Master allows you to create/open GitHub issues from Sublime Text.
+Ticket Master allows you to create/open GitHub issues from Sublime Text by simply typing TODO comments.

 ## Installation/Usage